 Under the Act there are two general offences:

-- Section 1 of the Act prohibits offering, promising or giving a financial or other advantage (a bribe) to a person with the intention of influencing a person to perform their duty improperly.
+- Section one of the Act prohibits offering, promising or giving a financial or other advantage (a bribe) to a person with the intention of influencing a person to perform their duty improperly.

-- Section 2 of the Act prohibits a person from requesting, agreeing to receive or accepting a bribe for a function or activity to be performed improperly.
+- Section two of the Act prohibits a person from requesting, agreeing to receive or accepting a bribe for a function or activity to be performed improperly.

 In addition, there are two further offences that specifically address commercial bribery:

 - 3. Bribery of foreign public officials (FPO)